Walter

 inflatable) is contained therebetween in a lying manner.
 The

-chambers e.g. are inflatable via one or more valves e.g. by way of
+chambers e.g. are inflatable via one or more valves e.g. by way

-actively inflatable, e.g. by way of a pump.
+well as actively inflatable, e.g. by way of a pump.

 The chambers can be separated from one another in an airtight

 manner or designed in a manner communicating with one another.
-The

-hollow chambers which are formed between the outer wall and the
+The hollow chambers which are formed between the outer wall and

 The basis unit likewise forms the ground part which lies on the